BenKrafted/FOCKing/vesc_updated_source/README.md

 Explanation:
 -p1: Strips the first level of directory from the paths in the patch.
 -d dir_original: Changes to the directory where the patch should be applied.

+comment hyperspacex2: To patch on source use this command in top level of the source tree:

+patch -p2 < vesc_foc_king20_bmi270.patch